Unexpected Home Education

-Websites and workbooks and print outs are great, really.
-We use them lots.
-We watch science videos like John Tickle on Braniac walking on custard (remember that one?!) or David Attenborough nature programmes or Dr Brian Cox on space or Crash Course Kids on, well, everything.
-We use print out activities to reinforce things we’ve learnt or try something new or to break up car journeys.
-We play online games like Reading Eggs, to help with reading but mainly for fun.
+Free websites and workbooks and print outs are everywhere along, really.
+We’ve looked at lots of them.
+We watch science videos like John Tickle on Braniac walking on custard (remember that one?!) or David Attenborough nature programmes or Dr Brian Cox on space.
+We print out posters or artwork we want to explore or soak up, or quote we love from Pinterest.
+We sometimes play online games like Reading Eggs, to help with reading but mainly for fun.
 They just aren’t all of what learning is.
 It’s okay to not cram every minute with things to do to keep everyone busy.
 Preferable, even.

 Boredom is a healthy part of becoming creative and self motivated, or noticing things that interest you to explore, like blossom for Aeryn.
 Play is also the single most important thing for kids to be engaged with, so allowing plenty of empty space in your week to just have fun is a brilliant idea.

 What are all of the amazing things your child is into you never get time to explore?
 Are they big into Ancient Egypt?
 Or Minecraft?
 Or growing plants?
 Or musical theatre?
 Or social justice or baking or the Victorians or Warhammer models or manga or the ocean?
 Deep dive into those things!
 Read everything about them, watch everything about them, role play and discuss or play games or find out more!
 Academics can incorporate these passions!
 Make it relevant to things your kids care about.

 There is value inherent in your child’s interests by virtue of the fact they value them.
 Try to notice what it is!
 Unexpected homeschooling might not have been your plan, but now you’re here, consider letting go of the idea of what they “should” be doing for just a few weeks or months, and let them discover what they really want to know.
 This might take some time, if they are used to being told what to learn, but have a little faith – they will probably astonish you, and maybe themselves, too.